-In some circumstances where a person voluntarily transfers property into the name of another, or contributes to its purchase, the law presumes that a gift was intended and that the transferor/contributor did not intend to retain any interest in the property concerned.
-This presumption, known as the ‘presumption of advancement,’ displaces the presumption of resulting trust.
-The presumption of advancement arises as a consequence of a pre-existing relationship between the parties to the transfer or acquisition, where the transferor/contributor is regarded as morally obliged to provide for the person benefiting.
+In certain relationships, where someone voluntarily transfers property into the name of another, or contributes to its purchase, the law presumes that a gift was intended and that the transferor/contributor did not mean to retain an interest in the property concerned.

 Relationships giving rise to a presumption of advancement

 Traditionally, there was a strong presumption of advancement between a father and his child.
 In Re Roberts (1946), Evershed J held that the presumption of advancement applied where a father had made payments on a policy of assurance taken out on his son’s life.
 He said: